mattsybeldon/VGC-Team-Grab/README.md

 1. Python 2
 2. OpenCV
+3. SciKit-Learn
-3. pip if ripping your own sprites for whatever reason
+4. pip if ripping your own sprites for whatever reason

 Will fill this out once things develop.

 ## History

 1/17 - Initial commit.
 Made scripts to generate labelled sprites that will be our ground truths.
+1/18 - Team preview screen classifier developed.
+Uses template matching scores and SVM.
+Seems to work nicely so far.

 ## Credits
 trainertower.com - For providing the sprites.